-Table 2 lists the top performing tunnel fans (48" to 62", 230V/Single phase, 60 hz) based on the published test results produced by the BESS Laboratory through December 31, 2019.
+Table 2 lists the top performing tunnel fans (48" to 61", fixed speed, 230V/Single phase, 60 hz) based on the published test results produced by the BESS Laboratory through December 31, 2022.
 The fans in Table 2 have an energy-efficiency rating of at least 20.8 cfm/watt @ 0.10" static pressure and have an air-flow ratio of at least 0.76, representing approximately the top 10% of all tunnel fans tested by the BESS Laboratory.

-Though fan performance is of course very important, it is important to keep in mind that there are other factors to consider when purchasing a fan, such as quality of construction, local dealer reputation, warranty, and type of shutter.
-Though it can be difficult balancing all the factors when it comes to purchasing fans for a tunnel-ventilated house, in the long run you will find that it is time well spent.
+Though fan performance is of course very important, it is equally important to keep in mind that there are other factors to consider when purchasing a fan, such as quality of construction, local dealer reputation, warranty, and type of shutter.